anantsahoo/SpaceshipTitanicArtificalIntelligence/README.md

 - Kaggle, *Spaceship Titanic Competition*.
 [Kaggle Spaceship Titanic Competition](https://www.kaggle.com/competitions/spaceship-titanic/overview)

+## License

+This repository’s original code is licensed under the MIT License.
+Any external datasets, libraries, or third-party materials used in this project are subject to their respective licenses and terms of use.

 ## Contact and Collaboration

 I am open to feedback, questions, and collaboration related to this project.